ChorusOne/network-handbook/src/chorus-one/physical-location.md

 ### Complex example: Ethereum anno 2024

-Since Ethereum moved to Proof of Stake in September 2022, operating a basic Ethereum validator requires multiple pieces of node software:
+Since Ethereum moved to Proof of Stake in September 2022, operating a basic Ethereum validator requires multiple pieces of software:

  * An _execution client_, such as Geth.
  * A _validator client_ for the consensus layer.
  * A _beacon node_ for the consensus layer.
  * _PBS middleware_, such as MEV-Boost.
    This is optional in theory, but always used in practice.
+ * Possibly _remote signing_ software, such as Web3Signer.
- * Possibly _DVT middleware_.
+ * Possibly _DVT (Distributed Validator Technology)_ software.

 The validator client and beacon node are implemented in the same software package, such as Lighthouse, but they are distinct modes of operation.
+As with Cosmos networks,
+the validator client may outsource signing to a remote signer.
+The execution client,
+validator client,
-All three node types are necessary to operate a validator identity, and all three can run on different machines, in different geographic locations!
+and beacon node are all necessary to operate a validator identity, and all three can run on different machines, in different geographic locations!